bglarkin/tallgrass_restoration_legacies/microbial_guild_taxonomy.md

 ![](microbial_guild_taxonomy_files/figure-gfm/ppat_filgu-1.png)<!-- -->![](microbial_guild_taxonomy_files/figure-gfm/ppat_filgu-2.png)<!-- -->

     ## $OTUs_n
-    ## [1] 154
+    ## [1] 159
     ##
     ## $Sites_n
     ## [1] 25

+Out of 2752 OTUs, 159 are in this group.
 All samples are retained and contain 2000-12000 sequences, so none are so limited as to bias results.

 ``` r
 ppat_div <- calc_diversity(ppat$filspe)